tonyvict/tp/docs/DeveloperGuide.md

 - Missing optional fields trigger `MESSAGE_NOT_EDITED`.
 - Invalid indices reuse the shared index error message.
 - Identity conflicts are blocked before the model is mutated.

+### Remark Command

+#### What it does

+Appends a new remark to a student's existing remarks.
+Remarks are short, free-text notes that allow tutors to record important details, such as a student's progress or learning style.
+This command can also be used to clear all remarks.

+#### Parameters

+`remark INDEX r/REMARK [r/REMARK2]...`

+-   `INDEX` — required, 1-based.
+Identifies the student in the current filtered list.
+-   `REMARK` — required.
+The text of the remark to add.
+Multiple `r/` prefixes can be used, and they will be joined together.
+If a single, empty `r/` is provided, all existing remarks for the student will be cleared.

+#### Overview

+The `remark` command follows the standard command pattern of *parse → construct command → execute on the model*.
+It provides a dedicated and straightforward way to manage textual notes for a student.

+#### High-level flow

+!Remark command activity

+The activity diagram shows the user's journey: the tutor provides the student index and the remark text, the system validates the input, and then updates the student's remark in the model before confirming success.

+#### Parsing pipeline

+!Remark command parser sequence

+The sequence diagram shows how `AddressBookParser` delegates to `RemarkCommandParser`.
+The parser:

+1. Parses the `INDEX` from the command's preamble.
+2. Extracts all `REMARK` text from one or more `r/` prefixes and joins them.
+3. Uses `ParserUtil` to construct an `Index` object and a `Remark` object.
+4. Instantiates and returns a fully initialised `RemarkCommand`.

+Key classes: `RemarkCommandParser`, `ParserUtil`, `Remark`.

+#### Execution behaviour

+!Remark command execution sequence

+The sequence diagram documents the runtime checks when `RemarkCommand#execute(Model)` is invoked.
+The command:

+1. Retrieves the target `Person` from the filtered list using the person index.
+2. Guards against an invalid index by throwing a `CommandException`.
+3. Appends the new remark text to the existing remark, separated by a comma.
+If the existing remark is empty, it simply sets the new remark.
+4. Creates a new `Person` object with the combined `Remark`.
+4. Calls `model.setPerson(...)` to replace the old person object with the new one.
+5. Returns a `CommandResult` with a success message.

+Key classes: `RemarkCommand`, `Model`, `Person`, `Remark`.

+#### Validation and error handling

+-   Invalid or missing student `INDEX` throws `MESSAGE_INVALID_PERSON_DISPLAYED_INDEX`.
+-   Missing `r/` prefix throws a `ParseException` with usage guidance.

+#### Design Considerations

+-   **Immutability**: The command creates a new `Person` object with the updated `Remark` instead of mutating the existing one.
+This aligns with the functional programming paradigm and ensures predictable state management.
+-   **Append-by-Default**: The command appends new remarks by default.
+This design choice makes it easy to add running notes over time without accidentally overwriting previous entries.
+-   **Explicit Clear**: The ability to clear all remarks is handled by providing an empty `r/` prefix.
+This provides an intuitive and explicit way to remove notes, which is more user-friendly than requiring a separate `clear-remark` command.

 ### Delete Student Command